 Alaska Archives will chronicle a spring spent ski touring out of an RV around south central Alaska.

-All photos are courtesy of Zach Paley.
-More are available on his blog.
+Words and photos courtesy of Zach Paley.
+See more on his blog.